My Eternal Grammar Struggle

 There are fifty two playing cards.

 This should be easy.
 Pick one of the three and go with it.
 The Chicago Manual of Style states that for under 100, one should write out the numbers and use a dash.
 “There are fifty-two playing cards.”
 For numbers over 100, one should write in numerals.
 “There are 152 playing cards.”
-Other sources dictate that it should always be one or the other and not both.
-Another source says that you should use written out words inside of the quotes and numerals outside.
-Another source says that for non-technical books, the words should be written out and technical books should exclusively use numerals.
+Other sources dictate it should always be one or the other, not both.
+Another source says you should use written-out words inside the quotes and numerals outside.
+Another source says that for non-technical books, we should write the words out, and technical books should only use numerals.